pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~Tweak the conversation's movement to eliminate instant conflict in the centre most of the time~~
 - ~~Make the dead take visible while spinning to replicate the idea of the figure in seen through the frosted window - the player won't know which person it is!~~
 - ~~Tweak audio files to make them at least a bit easier to hear (but not too easy!)~~

-- Make a splash/title screen/preloader screen (probably Citizen Kane poster image on top of a similar? painting of a tank?
-Keep it simple)
+- ~~Make a splash/title screen/preloader screen (probably Citizen Kane poster image on top of a similar? painting of a tank?
+Keep it simple)~~

+- Investigate a more real/effective preloading sequence...

 # Tokyo Story (Alone)